Women’s Christmas, January 6 -An Irish Christmas Tradition

 All over Ireland, January 6 marks the end of the Christmas season – it is the day on which the fairy lights, the Christmas tree, the decorations and the Christmas cards are taken down and put away for another year.
 It is considered bad luck if decorations remain displayed after this date!
-January 6 has many titles – Epiphany, Little Christmas, 12th Night , Women’s Christmas, Little Women’s Christmas,and Nollaig na mBhan.
+January 6 has many titles – Epiphany, Little Christmas, 12th Night , Women’s Christmas, Women’s Little Christmas,and Nollaig na mBan.
 Such an important day to have 6 different names!

 In Ireland, ‘Little Christmas’ (‘Nollaig Bheag’ in Irish) is one of the traditional names for January 6, the feast of the Epiphany.
 Epiphany is a Christian celebration of the day on which the Magi arrived with gifts of gold, frankincense and myrrh to honour the new-born baby Jesus, the day on which Jesus is revealed to the gentiles.
 Epiphany is one of the oldest Christian holy days that originated in the Eastern church and was adopted by the Western church in the 4th century.
 ‘Little Christmas’ is so-called because under the Julian Calendar, Christmas day celebrations were held in January,whereas under the Gregorian calendar, Christmas day falls on December 25.